tonyfahrion/howsystemswork/README.md

     * pitfalls of distributed storage solutions?

   * kubernetes / container management
     * where are pitfalls?
-    * how to fix occuring problems here?
+    * how to fix ordinary problems here?
-    * what are occational issues while operating a cluster?
+    * what are usual issues while operating a cluster?

   * docker
     * which stages does docker touch, while running an instance? is there any, or does docker just some command delegation to the linux stack?

-  * why migth different versions of kubernetes, linux kernel and docker be a problem? \(try to define each domain and the overlapping interfaces / area of operation\)
+  * why might different versions of kubernetes, linux kernel and docker be a problem? \(try to define each domain and the overlapping interfaces / area of operation\)
   * if a network package gets lost, why and how can I find the root problem?

+### Basic principles

+* Do data / communication verification (security rules) on the smallest layer possible
+  * to make use of easy to understand principles
+  * to require a general thumb of rules
+  * to require to understand the real problem
+  * to enforce a good design (trying to apply a general security layer will test your concept)
+  * to enforce an as simple as possible solution (at least, its more probable to get a simple one)

+* What are indicators for probably healthy and promising OpenSource projects?
+* Principles in programming?
+* Principles in infrastructure design?
+* What about small scripts - are they useful? => yes they are, why?
+* What about huge monolithic projects - are they useful? => yes they are, why?

 ### How may github and reading code of projects be integrated in my daily doing?

 * while debuging problems, it often results in code reading

   * how might this get easier?
-  * can I automate it a litle bit more?
+  * can I automate it a little bit more?
   * are there common questions, so I might be able to develop a common query interface?

 * common projects of interest